Fire and rescue services

 More information:

-The death penalty can apply for serious crimes like murder and armed robbery.
+The death penalty can apply for serious crimes like murder and armed robbery in Nigeria.

 Sharia law is increasingly enforced in these areas.

-Same-sex sexual activity between adults can carry severe penalties in these states under Sharia law.
-Stealing, adultery and blasphemy may also lead to harsh punishment under Sharia Law, including extra-judicial execution.
+Serious crimes, including stealing, adultery and blasphemy may also lead to harsh punishment under Sharia Law, including extra-judicial execution or corporal punishment.

-Same-sex relationships are illegal in all parts of Nigeria.
-They are also regarded as socially unacceptable by many in Nigeria.
+Same-sex relationships largely regarded as socially unacceptable and are illegal in all parts of Nigeria.

 It's illegal to: